 At the end of the cycle, some blood vessels in the mucous membranes of the womb open up for some time, and the uppermost mucous layer detaches.
 In order to shed this layer, the muscles of the womb tighten and relax in an irregular rhythm.
 That allows the tissue to break away from the wall of the womb and leave the body through the vagina, together with some blood.
 This is the monthly period, also called menstruation.
 As long as a woman is not pregnant and is not using hormonal contraceptives, the period is usually a sign that one menstrual cycle has finished and the next one has started.
 A period usually lasts between three to seven days in most women.

-Even though menstrual fluid may look like a lot when it is on a pad or a tampon, normally only about 20 to 60 ml of blood are shed during the monthly period: that is only about 4 to 12 teaspoons.
+Even though menstrual fluid may look like a lot when it is on a pad or in a tampon or menstrual cup, normally only about 20 to 60 ml of blood are shed during the monthly period: that is only about 4 to 12 teaspoons.

 Most women begin to have irregular periods as they approach menopause.
 Their periods then stop completely at the age of 51 on average.
 A woman is said to have reached menopause when she hasn't had a period for one year.
 The time leading up to the last period is known as the menopause transition or perimenopause.
 A likely deciding factor for when menopause will occur is the number of follicles remaining in the ovaries.
 Until around the age of 40, the number of follicles drops slowly.
 After that, the number drops quite quickly, until no more follicles mature.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.